-Pile of dead bodies found in north Mexico after gang clash
+21 dead bodies found in north Mexico after gang clash

 - Republicans stand behind Trump on wall; a few cracks emerge

+A Tamaulipas state official who was not authorized to be quoted by name said investigators had counted 21 bodies at the scene.

-The area around Miguel Aleman in the Rio Grande Valley had long been dominated by the Zetas drug cartel, but that cartel has since splintered.
+The area around Miguel Aleman had long been dominated by the Zetas drug cartel, which was locked in a battle for control of crime in the Rio Grande Valley with the rival Gulf cartel.

+The Zetas cartel has since splintered, and the deaths in Miguel Aleman appear to have resulted from a dispute between the Gulf cartel and one of the Zetas factions, the Northeast cartel.

+Tamaulipas has been a major conduit for drug shipments and has also been the scene of some of the worst massacres and fiercest fighting in Mexico’s drug war.